Weighted Conformal P-values¶

 )

-When to use: - Complex, non-linear distribution shifts - Feature interactions are important - More robust to outliers in feature space - When you have sufficient calibration data (hundreds+ samples)
+When to use: - Complex, non-linear covariate shifts - Feature interactions are important - More robust to outliers in feature space - When you have sufficient calibration data (hundreds+ samples)

 Parameters: